Eye Movement Desensitization and Reprocessing (EMDR)

 Following EMDR sessions, you will still remember what happened, but not experience the intense, overwhelming emotions related to it.
 Your memories of the distressing event usually become less upsetting.

-Research has shown that EMDR can be effective for treating past childhood trauma and Post-Traumatic Stress Disorder.
+Research has shown that EMDR therapy can be effective for treating past childhood trauma and Post-Traumatic Stress Disorder.
 EMDR may also be useful for treating panic attacks, disturbing memories, pain disorders, past sexual and/or physical abuse, performance anxiety, phobias and other disorders.

 Your first step is to call us at 715-832-4060 and schedule an appointment.